Our Blog

 Toxic positivity has a deep-rooted impact on both an individual’s mental and physical health.
 Often, the pressure to maintain a constant positive outlook leads to an increase in stress levels, leading to physical symptoms such as headaches, difficulty sleeping, and heart-related issues.
 This weight of suppressing negative emotions and the stress of being in denial can strain your physical health enormously.

-Toxic positivity can disrupt clear communication within the workplace.
+Toxic positivity can disrupt trust and clear communication within the workplace.
 When positivity is pushed to an unhealthy extent, it discourages acknowledging problematic issues and difficult emotions.
 Teams can struggle with meaningful, in-depth communication as the necessity to always present a positive front may stifle understanding of the team’s dynamics.
 It can damage self-perception.
 The pressure to always appear ‘okay’ and have a positive reaction can contribute to a distorted view of one’s self.
 This pressure can suppress true feelings and emotions, distancing individuals from their personal experiences and realities.
 Ultimately leading to isolation and loneliness, even in a crowded workspace.

 • Toxic positivity does not leave room for accountability and growth- if everything is always great, then there would be no need for change or innovation.
 Being able to reflect on both what is going well AND where there is room for improvement is where significant progress and success will thrive.